Rent safe and private dog parks hosted by locals

 Dog Psychology and Canine Cognition: An Introductory Guide thumbnail

-Domestic dog psychology discussions can also be messy, though.
-The internet is full of conflicting statements, professional dog trainers often disagree, and a lot of canine cognition research is still in the early stages — and still riddled with old-school myths about pack mentality that can confuse even the most dedicated pet owner.
+Domestic dog psychology discussions can be as messy as it is exciting, though.
+The internet is full of conflicting statements.
+Professional dog trainers often disagree.
+And lot of canine cognition research is still in the early stages—not to mention still riddled with old-school myths about pack mentality that can confuse even the most dedicated pet owner.

 We're here to help.
-Our blog is full of specific articles about a range of domestic dog behavior topics, including problematic behaviors like aggression and reactivity — and this piece summarizes some key things to know about your dog’s psychology (how they experience the world, think, and learn) to understand their behavior patterns at a deeper level.
+Our blog is full of specific articles about a range of domestic dog topics, including problematic behaviors like aggression and reactivity.
+The below piece summarizes key things to know about your dog’s psychology to understand their behavior patterns at a deeper level.

 Myth busting: Dogs are not miniature wolves